rern/RuneOS/README.md

 |-----|-------------|---------|--------|-------|
 | #1  | 100MiB      | primary | fat32  | BOOT  |

-- USB drive
+- USB drive - Blank:
-	- Blank drive:
 	- `Unmount` > `Delete` all partitions (Caution: make sure it's the USB drive)
 	- Create partitions:

 | No. | Size        | Type    | Format | Label |
 |-----|-------------|---------|--------|-------|
 | #1  | 3500MiB     | primary | ext4   | ROOT  |
 | #2  | (the rest)  | primary | ext4   | (any) |

-	- Drive with existing data:
+- or USB drive - with existing data:
 	- No need to reformat or change format of existing partition
 	- Resize the existing to get 3500MiB unallocated space (anywhere - at the end, middle or start of the disk)
 	- Create a partition in the space

 | No.   | Size        | Type    | Format | Label |
 |-------|-------------|---------|--------|-------|